5 reasons why 1.5 °C is trade union business

 Here are five reasons why 1.5°C is trade union business!

 1. Climate change impacts all workers.

 All workers are affected by climate change.
 This is due to extreme weather – days of extreme heat, increased frequency of deadly storms, and bushfires – as well as increases in the cost of food and essential services, the spread of disease, increased political instability, conflict, war and forced migration.
 The IPCC Report of August 2021 shows we have no time to lose – it is situation critical!
 Read the IPCC Report.

 2. The impact on workers is not even.

 Low paid, vulnerable, informal and women workers across the Asia-Pacific region are impacted the most.
 Climate change makes their livelihoods more precarious, erodes human rights and causes inequality to skyrocket.
 Research has shown that women bear the brunt of extreme weather events where housing might be destroyed – families lose their income and children suffer complex diseases.
 Another example is informal labourers who lose available work hours due to consecutive days of extreme heat.
 These low paid, casualised outdoor workers end up taking home even less of their already meagre earnings. *Climate Change and Labour: Impacts of Heat in the Workplace, ILO April 2016

 3. Limiting global warming to 1.5°C will make a tangible difference for workers.

 Scientists have made it very clear that holding global warming to 1.5°C is…

-- …still possible through rapidly eliminating carbon emissions from the global economy to zero before 2050 (we are currently sitting at 1°C of human-caused warming!).
+- …still possible this is the critical decade to radically reduce carbon emissions and eliminate them entirely well before 2050 (we are currently sitting at 1.07°C of human-caused warming!).